Jerryharts2024/configure-ad/README.md

 </p>

 - Add jane_admin to the “Domain Admins” Security Group
+    - right click (Jane Doe) and go to properties
+    - go to security
+    - search for domain admin
+    - add Jane Doe to this security group to allow access as admin user
 - Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”
 - User jane_admin as your admin account from now on